antithesishq/examples/dgraph-docker/README.md

 ## Testing Locally (Optional)

-Before running your application on the Antithesis platform, checking your work locally before you kick off a full Antithesis test run can be convenient.
+It's convenient to check your work locally before starting a full Antithesis test.

 This process is described in greater detail [here](https://antithesis.com/docs/test_templates/testing_locally/).

 The repo provides various make commands you can use to get this setup running locally.

-1. Pull the docker container image, build the workload and bring the cluster up:
+1. Pull the docker container image, build the workload and bring up the cluster:

 ```shell
 make up